Python Data Visualization: Harnessing the Power of Data with Real-World Examples

 4. Bokeh: Visualizations for Web Apps

-Example: Real-time Data Analytics Dashboard
+For e.g.: Real-time Data Analytics Application

 5. Altair: Declarative Statistical Visualization